gregorio-project/hyphen-la/scripts/README.md

 ## Dependencies

 All those scripts depend on Python 3, and [pyphen](http://pyphen.org/).
 Note that you must have generated the patterns for libhyphen in order for the scripts to work.
-See [../patterns/README.md](documentation).
+See also [the specific documentation](../patterns/README.md).

 ## Installation